Invertebrate drift: Species associated with drift

-Invertebrate species adapt to a stream’s current through the organs or appendages that physically attach them to the substrate, or association with large boulders or thick plant growth to buffer the disturbances associated with flow.
+Invertebrate species adapt to a stream's current through the organs or appendages that physically attach them to the substrate, or association with large boulders or thick plant growth to buffer the disturbances associated with flow.
 An example of the former is the family Heptageniidae in the order Ephemeroptera.
 Larvae within the genus have modified gills forming a friction disc that allows them to cling to the substrate in rapid moving waters.
 An example of the friction disk can be seen on the image to the right which shows the ventral side of a species within the genus epeorus.

 Müller (1954) found that water mites (Hydracarina) and aquatic beetles (Coleoptera) made up a large portion of the benthos population in the stream Skravelbäcken of Sweden, but since they associated with boulders and thick plant growth, they avoid being dislodged by water currents into drift.

-Drift-feeding Predation
+Drift-feeding predation

 Many predators of common insects and invertebrates found in streams feed off of those found in stream drift.
 Many of these predators have adapted or have become specialized to feeding on invertebrates found in stream drift.
 Predators that use this as their main source for food, typically fish, are called drift-feeders.

 The most common example of drift-feeding predators are stream salmonids, especially trout.
 These fish catch a lot of their prey during dusk and dawn.
-This has led to studies concluding that many invertebrate have adapted to drifting at night, where they can avoid predation due to these fish being mainly visual hunters.
+This has led to studies concluding that many invertebrates have adapted to drifting at night, where they can avoid predation due to these fish being mainly visual hunters.

-Other fish, such as the sculpin, have evolved with highly developed lateral lines, allowing them have better nocturnal predation skills.
+Other fish, such as the sculpin, have evolved with highly developed lateral lines, allowing them to have better nocturnal predation skills.
 As such, sculpins were found to catch a majority of their prey at night, as well as during the day.

 Fish predation on invertebrate has been seen to alter prey densities in streams by individual feeding of insects or by effecting insect dispersal behavior.